 The financial statements have been prepared on a going concern basis.
-The Company has net assets of £5.0m (2021: £9.9m)
+The Company has net assets of £17.5m (2022: £5.0m).
+The Company has net current liabilities of £16.9m (2022: £28.9m).

 Going concern has been assessed on a Group basis for Liverpool Airport (Intermediate) No.1 Limited and its subsidiary undertakings.
-The directors have received confirmation from Liverpool Airport (Intermediate) No.1 Limited ("the Group") that the Group will continue to provide the necessary level of support to enable the Company to continue to operate for the foreseeable future, defined as at least the next twelve months.
+The directors have received confirmation from Liverpool Airport (Intermediate) No.1 Limited ("the Group") that the Group will continue to provide the necessary level of support to enable the Company to continue to operate for at least the period up to 30 September 2024.